horiaomar25/SchoolStaffRecruitmentPlatform/README.md

 - Recruitment agencies to share detailed candidate profiles with schools.
 - Schools to efficiently review candidates and book suitable staff to meet specific needs.
 - Supply staff, such as teachers and teaching assistants, to create and manage profiles, highlight experience, and upload essential documents(timesheets).
-- Schools will be able to provide written feedback for supply staff at the end of their contract that can then be placed on their profile for other clients to be able to see.
+- Schools will be able to provide written feedback for supply staff at the end of their contract that can then be placed on their profile for other schools clients to be able to see.

 # Background
 Schools across the UK are facing a shortage of teachers and teaching assistants, leading to a growing reliance on agencies to provide supply staff.
 This has become a costly solution, as highlighted in the articles linked below: